-Do you want to hear about these healthy no-bake easy cookie dough bars?
+Do you want to hear about these edible cookie dough bars?
 First let’s talk about multi-tasking.

 Where did multi-tasking come from?
 Did it start with the internet?
 I don’t remember my mother talking about multi-tasking.